jacoblapworth/akahu-sdk-swift/CONTRIBUTING.md

 Contributions can be made via issues and pull requests.
 For [breaking changes](#breaking-changes), please open PRs against the `breaking-changes` branch.
 Otherwise open your PR against master.

+We use a pretty OCD linter, so make sure your code passes linting before opening a PR, otherwise your PR build will fail.

+The XUI documentation is generated from the comments in our SCSS files.
+Please ensure that your change is also correctly reflected in the generated documentation.

 You should cc [@UXE/uxe-team](https://github.dev.xero.com/orgs/UXE/teams/uxe-team) on pull requests for prompt feedback.

-If you are submitting a pull request, please include a screenshot of your change to aid the review process.
+If you are submitting a pull request, please include a screenshot of your change (if your change is visual) to aid the review process.

 Do not bump the version in package.json as part of your PR.
 If you would like a release to be made